 The Big New Yorker Book of Dogs – My favorite coffee table book.

 Virbac Epi-Soothe Shampoo/Virbac Epi-Soothe Conditioner – There’s no universal “best” shampoo/conditioner, but after a lot of trial and error, I’ve found Virbac’s products are worth the premium price.
-In my experience, a little goes a long way and they keep coats looking, feeling and smelling better for a significantly longer time.
+In my experience, a little goes a long way to keep coats looking, feeling and smelling better for a significantly longer time.

 Mammoth Rope Chew – Most rope toys are flimsy.
 Not this one.
 Has withstood a ton of abuse with minimal fraying.